Morrantho/Lectures/C#/week1/day1/readme.md

 * Create a List that contains strings.
 Loop your string array and <code>.Add()</code> each of your group members to it. <code>.RemoveAt()</code> the second group member from your List.

-* Create a dictionary with the following keys pertaining to one of your group member's info: "name","favoriteMovie","favoriteGenre" and "favoriteLanguage".
+* Create a dictionary with the following keys pertaining to group member your rudely removed from your list: "name","favoriteMovie","favoriteGenre" and "favoriteLanguage".

 * Create a function "loop" that iterates your dictionary, printing each key and value.